We mix challenging dirt riding with elegant accommodations.

 The Garden Route region is a perfect base from which to explore the Garden Route.
 Take outrides to the surrounding hot spots like Plettenberg Bay, the Outeniqua Forest, etc or simply relax and enjoy activities in and around Knysna.
 Discover the galleries and flea markets, workshops and buskers on foot.
 The Knysna lagoon attracts with cruises to the Heads and Featherbed Nature Reserve - a natural heritage site.
 Visit the beautiful private beach of Noetzie with its magnificent Page 5 castles, located just east of Knysna.
 Or how about an ocean safari to view the diverse and plentiful sea life just beyond the breakers.
 Other adventurous activities include abseiling, canoeing, creeking, deep-sea fishing, diving, hiking, horse riding, whale watching, quad biking, paint balling and much more.

 Knysna to Jeffrey’s Bay - 200 km, dirt 10% paved 90%

-Continue along an extremely picturesque part of the Garden Route taking in Plettenberg Bay, Natures Valley and the Tsitsikamma National Park.
+Check out and continue along an extremely picturesque part of the Garden Route taking in Natures Valley and the Tsitsikamma National Park.
 For the brave or crazy, stop off at the Bloukran's Bridge and undertake the worlds highest commercial bungy jump at whopping 216 metres !!!!
-Our destination this evening is the world-renowned surf spot, Jeffrey's Bay, considered by many to be the home of the perfect wave.
+Our destination this evening is the world renown surf spot, Jeffrey's Bay, considered by many to be the home of the perfect wave.